AbdallahHisham01/Containerized-Flask-App-with-Nginx-Load-Balancer-MongoDB/README.md

 This project is a containerized web application built using Flask, Nginx, and MongoDB.
 The architecture consists of multiple Flask application containers behind an Nginx load balancer, a MongoDB container for data storage, and a data collector container that retrieves data from MongoDB and stores it on an NFS server.

+## Note

+You have to move loadbalancer.conf file to /etc/nginx/conf.d

 ## Project Structure
 ```sh
 .